lookbook-hq/booklet/README.md

 * Minimise any 'special-casing' of core functionality over that provided by third party extensions.
 * Do not have any dependency on Rails (outside of conveniences provided by the `ActiveSupport` gem).

+### Development status

+Booklet is a brand new project and is not yet ready for public use.

+The [issues list](https://github.com/lookbook-hq/booklet/issues) contains an (incomplete) set of work that is planned before an initial beta release will be made available.

+Issues specifically related to achieving compatability with Lookbook's current parser output are tagged with the `compatability` label and the [Lookbook compatability](https://github.com/orgs/lookbook-hq/projects/3) project board has been set up to track progress on this metric.

 ## Implementation details

 Booklet generates a **traversable tree of entity node objects** from an input directory of files, via a number of intermediate steps.

-The tree can contain a number of different node types.
+Trees can contain a number of different node types.
 These include **folder nodes**, **file-based entity nodes** and entity **child nodes** that represent the contents of key resource types.

-The hierarchy of the nodes in the tree reflects the grouping of input files into folders and subfolders within the root directory as well as parent-child entity-content relationships where present.
+The hierarchy of the nodes in the tree broadly reflects the grouping of input files into folders and subfolders within the root directory as well as parent-child entity-content relationships where present.

-All tree mutations and transformations are performed by 'double dispatch'-style **node visitors**.
+All tree mutations and transformations are performed by ['double dispatch'-style](https://www.bigbinary.com/blog/visitor-pattern-and-double-dispatch) **node visitors**.

 ### File processing pipeline